nixified-ai/flake/README.md

 # TODO

 - Remove dependency on vncdo, use qemu framebuffer directly
+- Create nixosModules and VM Tests for win30, wfwg311, msdos622
+- Create derivation based checks/tests for win30, wfwg311, msdos622 using telnet
 - Find a more reproducible way of fetching macOS BaseSystems, currently the board identifier determines what is fetched, and Apple changes what OS is compatible with which board identifier routinely